top of page

 HOW IT STARTED...

-Being the ever entrepreneurs we started several companies in New Mexico: a house painting company, a cleaning company and a printing company.
-Throughout those projects we always performed whether it was putting on family shows of Bunraku puppetry at our local amusement park or as clowns and jugglers greeting the guests and maybe creating a little havoc throughout the park or building gigantic papier mache or Halloween installations around town.
+Being the ever entrepreneurs, we started several companies in New Mexico: a house painting company, a cleaning company, and a printing company.
+Throughout those projects, we always performed, whether it was putting on family shows of Bunraku puppetry at our local amusement park or as clowns and jugglers greeting the guests and maybe creating a little havoc throughout the park or building gigantic papier mache or Halloween installations around town.

-One year as we were getting ready for Christmas at our theatre building (built by us from the ground up) in the mountains, we got out all of Bunraku puppets, equaling about 30 at that point, to get them ready for a Christmas performance.
+One year, as we were getting ready for Christmas at our theatre building (built by us from the ground up) in the mountains, we got out all of Bunraku puppets, equaling about 30 at that point, to get them ready for a Christmas performance.
 One of the troupe members noticed some smoke coming from the wall near the 3rd story chimney.
-Everyone ran from the building as it went up in smoke taking all of our props, puppets and printing press with it.
-Being in the mountains is wonderful but on this occasion when we had just gotten 3 feet of snow dumped on us we could only watch our theatre building burn as the firetrucks got stuck in the snow and couldn't make it up to put out the fire.
+Everyone ran from the building as it went up in smoke, taking all of our props, puppets, and printing press with it.
+Being in the mountains is wonderful, but on this occasion, when we had just gotten 3 feet of snow dumped on us, we could only watch our theatre building burn as the firetrucks got stuck in the snow and couldn't make it up to put out the fire.

-With a little luck and a lot of hard work and dedication we created the most rebooked and most imitated act on the corporate circuit.
-Our signature was we involved the audience and invited them on stage to participate with us in whatever way they wanted.
-We toured the country and the world as the most sought after show band "The Pink Flamingos" from 1990 and still going out for specialty performances on occasion today!
-We have been fortunate and grateful to have traveled to many different countries including France, Belgium, India, Thailand, Austria, Richard Bransons private island in Virgin Gorda, just to name drop a few!
+With a little luck and a lot of hard work and dedication, we created the most rebooked and most imitated act on the corporate circuit.
+Our signature was that we involved the audience and invited them on stage to participate with us in whatever way they wanted.
+We toured the country and the world as the most sought-after show band, "The Pink Flamingos," from 1990 and are still going out for specialty performances on occasion today!

-During our time in the corporate entertainment world we wanted to stay relevant and broaden our offerings so we created 2 other acts called "Art Explosion" and the "3 Painters".
+During our time in the corporate entertainment world, we wanted to stay relevant and broaden our offerings, so we created two other acts called "Art Explosion" and the "3 Painters".
 These were our first foray into the world of action painting.
-We realized that we had an incredible leg up in the industry because we had a team of people that could and would work together to create something that had never been done before... a team of artists working together on stage at the same time to finish masterpieces in minutes in front of a live audience.
-Our painting acts have had the opportunity to perform for and with some remarkable people, General Colin Powell, the Tuskegee Airmen, Harrison Ford, LeBron James, and many more.
+We realized that we had an incredible leg up in the industry because we had a team of people who could and would work together to create something that had never been done before... a team of artists working together on stage at the same time to finish masterpieces in minutes in front of a live audience.

-We decided as our final offering into the world of entertainment we wanted to combine all our experience and knowledge onto one stage.
-Artrageous was born!
-Artrageous is the only act of it's kind on stage today so when you go to see Artrageous you are seeing not only a troupe of family and friends who have built a life on providing entertainment and uplifting joyful spirit at each performance but a legacy of teamwork, creativity and passion on stage in every art form we have discovered throughout our years touring together.
+Artrageous is the only act of its kind on stage today, so when you go to see Artrageous, you see not only a troupe of family and friends who have built a life by providing entertainment and uplifting, joyful spirit at each performance but a legacy of teamwork, creativity, and passion on stage in every art form we have discovered throughout our years touring together.

-Enjoy the show!
+- Enjoy the show!

 Life Photographs